-These instructions assume you have downloaded FairCom EDGE database and installed it on the same machine as the application.
+These instructions assume you have downloaded FairCom EDGE HUB and installed it on the same machine as the application.
 See Download and Installation.
 They also assume you have followed the directions elsewhere in this document to configure your environment.

 Enabling the MQTT (Message Queuing Telemetry Transport) Plug-in